 Plasticizers are mainly used to weaken the secondary bonds between polymer molecules, thereby increasing the mobility of polymer molecular chains and reducing crystallinity, which is manifested as a decrease in the hardness and modulus embrittlement temperature of the polymer, as well as an increase in elongation and flexibility.

-At present, the market basically uses slotted corrugated boxes to transport frozen food.
+At present, the market uses slotted corrugated boxes to transport frozen food.
 This kind of carton is made of four pieces of corrugated cardboard nailed together on all sides, and four flaps are cross-folded and sealed at the top and bottom.
-Through literature analysis and experimental verification, it can be found that carton collapse often occurs at the four pieces of cardboard placed vertically in the box structure.
+Through literature analysis and experimental verification, it can be found that carton collapse often occurs at the four pieces of cardboard are placed vertically in the box structure.
 Therefore, strengthening the compressive strength of this part can effectively improve the overall compressive strength of the carton.
 Specifically, first, a ring-shaped inner sleeve can be added around the inner wall of the carton.
-It is recommended to use A-corrugated cardboard, which has good elasticity and shock absorption, and can prevent the sharp parts of frozen food from piercing the damp cardboard.
+It is recommended to use A-corrugated cardboard, which has good elasticity and shock absorption and can prevent the sharp parts of frozen food from piercing the damp cardboard.

 Secondly, a nested carton structure can be used.
 This type of box is usually made of multiple pieces of corrugated cardboard.
-The box body and the box cover are separated and used by nesting.
+The box body and the box cover are separated and used for nesting.
 Experiments show that under the same packaging conditions, the compressive strength of the nested structure carton is about twice that of the slotted structure carton.

-1. Strengthen packaging inspection
+- Strengthen packaging inspection

 Packaging is of great significance to frozen food.
 Therefore, the state has formulated relevant standards and regulations such as SN/T0715-1997 “Inspection Procedures for Transport Packaging of Exported Frozen Foods”, and set the minimum requirements for the performance of packaging materials to ensure the quality of the entire process from packaging raw material supply, packaging process to packaging effect.
-In this regard, enterprises should establish a complete packaging quality control laboratory, equipped with oxygen/water vapor transmission rate tester with three-chamber integrated block structure, intelligent electronic tensile testing machine, carton compression machine and other testing instruments, and conduct a series of tests on frozen packaging materials such as barrier performance, compression performance, puncture resistance, tear resistance, and impact resistance.
+In this regard, enterprises should establish a complete packaging quality control laboratory, equipped with an oxygen/water vapor transmission rate tester with a three-chamber integrated block structure, an intelligent electronic tensile testing machine, a carton compression machine,e, and other testing instruments, and conduct a series of tests on frozen packaging materials such as barrier performance, compression performance, puncture resistance, tear resistance, and impact resistance.

 In summary, frozen food packaging materials face many new demands and new problems in the application process.
 Researching and solving these problems will be of great benefit to improving the storage and transportation quality of frozen food.
 In addition, improving the packaging inspection process and establishing a test data system for various packaging materials will also provide a research basis for future material selection and quality control.